VISTA T32 Research Training Program

 Mentorship

-Trainees will consult with their SOC, the methods lead, and each mentor's statistical support team multiple times during the conduct of their proposal.
+Scholars will consult with their SOC, methods lead, and each mentor's statistical support team multiple times during the conduct of their proposal.
 This collaboration will ensure comprehensive design and analysis principles are followed.
-Trainees will use the principles of research rigor and reproducibility to lead the process of study design, measure selection, subject recruitment, data collection, analysis, and interpretation
+Scholars will use the principles of research rigor and reproducibility to lead the process of study design, measure selection, subject recruitment, data collection, analysis, and interpretation.